reiver/article-20250227/README.md

 President Trump is also the 45th POTUS, was the former host of the _reality_ TV show _The Apprentice_, is a well-known businessman, and traditionally has been widely thought of as an exemplar of a rich & successful person, and a symbol for status, wealth, and power among many.

+Although, since his presidency, President Trump has gained a large number of opponents, critics, and detractors who berate, condemn, and malign him.
+As well as, blame him for division in the U.S. and many political ills.
+There is an ongoing debate as to whether President Trump's rise to POTUS caused the division & political ills or is a result of pre-existing division & political ills.
+I.e., what (if any) is the direction causation?

 Perhaps unknown or forgotten by many, before his presidency, President Trump also made cameos in the movies "The Little Rascals" (1994),
 "Home Alone 2: Lost in New York" (1992),